BlablaTara/SupportTool/README.md

 ### **COLLECTIONS-CHECK:**

-- Checks all the collections your environment variables has for data.
+> Checks all the collections your environment variables has for data.
 - If success -> shows all the collections you choose.
 - If fail -> shows all the empty collections

 ### **METRICS-CHECK:**

-- This check has different metrics when it comes to either mongoDB og Couchbase.
+> This check has different metrics when it comes to either mongoDB og Couchbase.

 **MongoDB-metrics**
+- Connections
+- Memory/Chache
+- Network
+- CPU

 **Couchbase-metrics**
+- Ram Usage in bucket
+- Connections
+- Netowork

 ### System Validations:

 ### **PING-CHECK:**

-- This check, pings a url, to see if it's reachable.
+> This check, pings a url, to see if it's reachable.
 Fx.
 SAP identiry server.

 ### **SERVICE-CHECK:**

-- This check, is like af health-check, but it renders the choosen services' '/version'-endpoints, so you at the same time can see which version is now deployet.
+> This check, is like af health-check, but it renders the choosen services' '/version'-endpoints, so you at the same time can see which version is now deployet.